GeminiDRSoftware/DRAGONSWorkshops/Workshops/BasicDRAGONS-1hr/sphinx/what_is_dragons.rst

 1. Create your lists of input data.
 2. Initialize your calibration database.
-3. Reduce your calibrations and upload the info to the database.
+3. Reduce your calibrations and upload the info to the database (the upload can be automated).
 4. Reduce your science, it will pick up the calibrations by itself.

 As straightforward as a reduction can be, it can be customized